elabftw/elabdoc/doc/user-guide.rst

     Editing safety information for a compound

 Now that your compound is correctly created, you can click the "Create resource from compound" button on top of this modal window to create a Resource linked with that compound.
-That resource can be seen as an instanciation of this abstract compound that is present in this common, shared compound database.
+That resource can be seen as an instantiation of this abstract compound that is present in this common, shared compound database.

 With a Resource, you can set permissions and also add more information, attach files, define inventory, and link to other Resources or Experiments.